9 Types of Blackbirds Found in Oregon! (ID Guide)

 - These blackbirds are fairly large, slender, and have long legs,

 - Males are iridescent and completely black.
-Look for their bright yellow eyes and long V-shaped tail.
+Look for their bright yellow eyes and long V-shaped tails.

 - Females are about half the size of males.
 Their upperparts are dark brown, while below, they feature paler brown plumage.

-Great-tailed Grackles are brash blackbirds in southeast Oregon that are often found in large flocks.
+Great-tailed Grackles are brash blackbirds in Oregon, often found in large flocks.
 It’s common to see them living near people, such as at parks, farms, landfills, or neighborhood backyards.
-Naturally, they live in open forests, marshes, and chaparral.
+Naturally, they live in open forests, marshes, and scrub.

 Great-tailed Grackle Range Map

-Their range has spread over the past century because of their fondness for agricultural areas and urban areas.
-In fact, they are one of the fastest expanding species in North America!
+Their range has spread over the past century because of their fondness for agricultural and urban areas.
+In fact, they are one of the fastest-expanding species in North America!

 Interestingly, it’s common for “sex-biased” populations of Great-tailed Grackles to occur where female birds greatly outnumber males.
 This happens for two reasons.